Cyclically five-connected cubic graphs

 There is a variation of (1.3), which is easier to apply, but which involves a stronger assumption about the graph $H$.
 Dodecahedral connectivity is defined in Section 5.

-\newthm{1.4}Let $G,H$ be non-isomorphic \cfc\ cubic graphs such that not both of them are biladders, let $H$ be \dc, let $H$ contain $G$ topologically, and assume that if $G$ is isomorphic to the Petersen graph, then $H$ does not topologically contain the biladder on $14$ vertices, and if $G$ is isomorphic to Dodecahedron, then $H$ does not topologically contain the biladder on $24$ vertices.
+\newthm{1.4}Let $G,H$ be non-isomorphic \cfc\ cubic graphs such that not both of them are biladders, let $H$ be \dc, let $H$ contain $G$ topologically, and assume that if $G$ is isomorphic to the Petersen graph, then $H$ does not topologically contain the biladder on $14$ vertices (that is, for $p=7$), and if $G$ is isomorphic to the Dodecahedron, then $H$ does not topologically contain the biladder on $24$ vertices (that is, for $p=12$).
 Then there exists a \cfc\ handle expansion $G'$ of $G$ such that $H$ topologically contains $G'$.

 Since every biladder is either planar (if $p$ is even), or topologically contains the Petersen graph (if $p$ is odd) we deduce the following corollary.